karloscarweber/guidebook/README.md

 ## Rolling back a migration

 ### Todo
+- [ ] Support database_url, and using environment variables as the database thing.
 - [ ] Write a Readme.
 - [ ] Add an example Camping App using the Extension.
-- [ ] Support database_url, and using environment variables as the database thing.
 - [ ] Finish work on Camping 3.0 so that this gem can be used like legit.
 - [ ] Write some guides on how to use Active Record.
-- [ ] Test Migrations across multiple databases.
 - [ ] Add copyright thing.

 ### Done